uchibeke/maj/src/pages/index.md

 templateKey: index-page
 title: My name is Majiye.
 It means "Be wise"
 image: /img/maj.png
-heading: Great coffee with a conscience
+heading: My work
-subheading: I do creative things using a blend of technical skills and an artistic eye.
+subheading: I do creative things using a blend of technical skills and an artistic eye
 mainpitch:
-  title: Why Kaldi
+  title: Why me?
-  description: >
+  description: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    I'm a Nigerian-born, Los Angeles-based filmmaker.
+I discovered filmmaking was what I wanted to do right from high school when I was the filmmaker and photographer of the Entertainment Club of my high school, which I was part of.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  I work in Fashion, editorial, portrait, commercial/industrial, fine arts and street.
+I use a blend of technical skills and an artistic eye to take pictures of people, places, landscapes, food, name it.
+I can work as a fine artist, wedding and event photographer, or in whatever capacity I am needed.
 intro:
   blurbs:
     - image: /img/coffee.png